parse-community/docs/_includes/defined-schema/getting-started.md

 ## Introduction

-For use cases in which a pre-defined schema is beneficial or required, you can define class fields, indexes, Class Level Permissions and more
+For use cases in which a pre-defined schema is beneficial or required, you can define class fields, indexes, Class Level Permissions and more.

 ## Quick Start